bvgastel/libpep-cpp/README.md

 The zero knowledge proofs are offline Schnorr proofs, based on a Fiat-Shamir transform.

-The key derivation function used in Blake2b.
+The key derivation function used is Blake2b.
 The hashing algorithm used is SHA512.

 Unit tests can be easily added by adding a `unit-tests/foo.test.cpp` file.